impermeable/waterproof-vscode/developer-resources/docs.md

 ### `insert`
 #### Description
-Message sent by the extension to inform the editor that a symbol should be inserted.
+Send by the extension to inform the editor that a symbol should be inserted.

 #### Body
 ```ts